Boulder County government offices are closed Thursday, July 4, and Friday, July 5, in observance of Independence Day.

 ADA and EEO Notices

-Americans with Disabilities Act Notice
+Americans with Disabilities Act and Equal Opportunity Notice

 Website Accessibility Statement

-Boulder County is committed to ensuring that our website is accessible to everyone.
-Our goal is to deliver a web experience that achieves “Level AA” conformance according to the Web Content Accessibility Guidelines v2.1 (WCAG 2.1).
+Boulder County strives to make Boulder County websites and digital content accessible to all users.
+We are engaged in ongoing efforts to ensure our website and digital content are accessible to individuals with disabilities and to comply with applicable state and federal laws.
+Our goal is to deliver a web experience that achieves “Level A” and “Level AA” conformance according to the Web Content Accessibility Guidelines (WCAG 2.1).
 These guidelines help make web content accessible to users with sensory, cognitive, and mobility disabilities and, ultimately, to all users, regardless of ability.

-jocarroll@bouldercounty.gov
+Email: ADA@bouldercounty.gov

 Equal Opportunity Notice

 It is against the law for this recipient of Federal financial assistance to discriminate on the following bases: against any individual in the United States, on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or, against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act, on the basis of the individual’s citizenship status or participation in any WIOA Title I–financially assisted program or activity.
-The recipient must not discriminate in any of the following areas: deciding who will be admitted, or have access, to any WIOA Title I–financially assisted program or activity; providing opportunities in, or treating any person with regard to, such a program or activity; or making employment decisions in the administration of, or in connection with, such a program or activity.
+The recipient must not discriminate in any of the following areas: deciding who will be admitted, or have access, to any WIOA Title I–financially assisted program or activity; providing opportunities

 Recipients of federal financial assistance must take reasonable steps to ensure that communications with individuals with disabilities are as effective as communications with others.
 This means that, upon request and at no cost to the individual, recipients are required to provide appropriate auxiliary aids and services to qualified individuals with disabilities.